huggingface/blog/fine-tune-w2v2-bert.md

 However, when it comes to "resource-poor" languages such as Mongolian, Whisper performs poorly, as seen in section D.2.2 of the [Whisper paper](https://cdn.openai.com/papers/whisper.pdf) - Mongolian or Malayalam achieved over 100% WER at every Whisper checkpoint.
 The checkpoint available also have a limited vocabulary and therefore cannot be fine-tuned on a language whose alphabet does not overlap with this vocabulary.

 In addition, Whisper is a sequence-to-sequence model that performs ASR autoregressively, making it inherently "slow".
+Whisper's slowness is exacerbated for languages whose characteristics are infrequent in the training dataset.
+In this case, Whisper has to generate on average more tokens per word, and therefore takes longer.

 Faced with limited resources - both in terms of training data availability and inference constraints - more "frugal" models are needed.
 In this case, Wav2Vec2-BERT is just the thing.

 **Wav2Vec2-BERT** predicts ASR in a single pass, making it much faster than Whisper.
 As this notebook will show, it requires **little data** to achieve **competitive performance**, is **easily adaptable** to any alphabet, and is **more resource-efficient**.

-In fact, it achieves **similar WER performance** on Mongolian ASR compared with [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) after similar fine-tuning, while being over **8x faster** and **2.5x more resource-efficient**.
+In fact, it achieves **similar WER performance** on Mongolian ASR compared with [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) after similar fine-tuning, while being over **10x to 30x faster** and **2.5x more resource-efficient**.

+**Note**: The benchmark was carried out with a 16GB V100 on Google Colab, using batch sizes ranging from 1 to 8 on the Mongolian CV16 test set.

 ## Notebook Setup